Nelson Sullivan: Early life

-Sullivan was born in Kershaw, South Carolina, on March 15, 1948.
-He was the younger of two sons in a family that was attached to a large cotton fortune.
-When he was about five years old, Sullivan’s family moved next-door to the family of another young boy, James Prioleau Richards III.
-“Dick” Richards was to become his lifelong friend, artistic partner, and the person most responsible for preserving Sullivan’s archive.
-Richards recalled, “We were both clocked as sissy/queer early on, which didn't make for a pleasant school experience.”
-However, he noted that even their small town offered opportunities for cultural advancement: Sullivan’s mother secured teachers to instruct him in art and the piano, and both boys were well read.
+Sullivan was born in Kershaw, South Carolina, on March 15, 1948 to Mark D. Sullivan (1914-1976) and Blanche M. (Culvern; 1914-2012) and He was the younger of two sons in a family that was attached to a large cotton fortune.
+When he was about five years old, Sullivan's family moved next-door to the family of another young boy, James Prioleau Richards III.
+"Dick" Richards was to become his lifelong friend, artistic partner, and the person most responsible for preserving Sullivan's archive.
+Richards recalled, "We were both clocked as sissy/queer early on, which didn't make for a pleasant school experience."
+However, he noted that even their small town offered opportunities for cultural advancement: Sullivan's mother secured teachers to instruct him in art and the piano, and both boys were well read.
 Films at the town cinema and shows on television offered tantalizing possibilities of a glittering life far away.
-These elements, Richards said, “are the deep background for Nelson’s video art — loving to go out to experience the glamour of nightclubs and theater after having envied it so long; relishing the freedom that a large city gives for self-expression that a small town scorns.”
+These elements, Richards said, "are the deep background for Nelson's video art — loving to go out to experience the glamour of nightclubs and theater after having envied it so long; relishing the freedom that a large city gives for self-expression that a small town scorns."

 After graduating from Davidson College in Davidson, North Carolina, with a degree in English, Sullivan moved to Manhattan in 1971.
 While many men his age were being sent to the Vietnam War, Sullivan was classified 4-F as the result of injuries he received in a near-fatal fall into an abandoned gold mine as a youth.
 This allowed him the freedom to undertake post-graduate studies, including film school.
 Sullivan also ran his own hair salon, with a summer location on Fire Island.
 Later, Sullivan became a cab driver in Manhattan and then a part-time music consultant at Joseph Patelson Music House, a classical music specialty store in the shadow of Carnegie Hall.
-The flexibility of working part-time gave him the freedom to explore the city’s late-night entertainment scene.
+The flexibility of working part-time gave him the freedom to explore the city's late-night entertainment scene.
 In 1981, Sullivan rented a creaky three-story house at 5 Ninth Avenue in the Meatpacking District, which was then still many years away from its rebirth as a fashionable area.

-Larry Tee, Sullivan’s friend and one of his last roommates, recalled in 2021 that the “dilapidated turn-of-the-century building” was “made from pieces of old ships, and thus you could see through holes in the floor to the floor below, in certain places.”
+Larry Tee, Sullivan's friend and one of his last roommates, recalled in 2021 that the "dilapidated turn-of-the-century building" was "made from pieces of old ships, and thus you could see through holes in the floor to the floor below, in certain places."